Three Thousand Years of Longing: Release

-In May 2020, Metro-Goldwyn-Mayer (via United Artists Releasing) acquired the film's North American distribution rights, with Metropolitan Filmexport and Sunac Culture handling distribution in France and China respectively.
+In May 2020, MGM (via United Artists Releasing) acquired the film's North American distribution rights, with Metropolitan Filmexport and Sunac Culture handling distribution in France and China respectively.
 Roadshow Entertainment handled the Australian distribution, while Entertainment Film Distributors handled distribution in the United Kingdom.

-The film premiered at the 2022 Cannes Film Festival on May 20, 2022, where it received a six-minute standing ovation.
-An activist protesting sexual violence perpetrated by Russian soldiers in Ukraine appeared at the premiere and stripped nude while screaming before being removed by Cannes security.
+The film premiered out of competition at the 75th Cannes Film Festival on May 20, 2022, where it received a six-minute standing ovation.
 The film's first trailer was also released that day.

 The film's scheduled release date of August 31, 2022, in the United States, was moved up to August 26.
 It was released in Australia on September 1, 2022.

-MGM and Warner Bros.
+Metro-Goldwyn-Mayer and Warner Bros.
 Home Entertainment released the film for VOD on November 1, 2022, followed by a Blu-ray, DVD and 4K UHD release on November 15, 2022.

 Reception

 Box office

-Three Thousand Years of Longing grossed $8.3 million in the United States and Canada, and $11.7 million in other territories, for a worldwide total of $20 million.
+Three Thousand Years of Longing grossed $8.3 million in the United States and Canada, and $12 million in other territories, for a worldwide total of $20.3 million, against a production budget of $60 million.

 In the United States and Canada, it was released alongside The Invitation and Breaking.
 It made $1.4 million on its first day and went on to debut with $2.9 million from 2,436 theaters on its opening weekend.
 Variety called it "a terrible result for a movie that's playing in thousands of theaters across the country", and noted that it would be one of the biggest box office bombs of 2022, with industry experts blaming lack of marketing and the wide-release strategy.
 TheWrap, while acknowledging its box office underperformance, noted the film could still turn a profit for MGM after it went to streaming, as the company spent only $6 million on domestic distribution rights.
 In its second weekend, the film made $1.5 million (and a total of $1.9 million over the four-day Labor Day frame), dropping 47.1% and finishing 13th.